ralokt/rmv_spec/README.md

  - `5` - rmb_up
  - `6` - mmb_down
  - `7` - mmb_up
+ - `28` - reduced mouse move

 SHOULD simply correspond 1:1 to mouse events that happened ingame.
 MUST do so if the middle mouse button was not used.

+Reduced mouse move SHOULD be written by clones when:
+ - `nFlags` didn't change compared to the last event
+ - the mouse position changed by no more than 8 pixels in either direction
+ - the current gametime is 255ms or less after the last event

+If one of these conditions is not met, clones MUST write a classical mouse move

+It implies a mouse move event with:
+ - the same value of `nFlags` as the previous event
+ - a `gametime` that is offset from the gametime of the previous event by `gametime_change` milliseconds
+ - an `xpos` that is offset from the `xpos` of the previous event by `xpos_change` pixels
+ - a `ypos` that is offset from the `ypos` of the previous event by `ypos_change` pixels

 ##### `gametime`